 Plain English Breakdown

-This act changes the requirements for acknowledging paternity, allowing parents to sign a voluntary acknowledgment without needing two witnesses and requiring hospital staff with notarial powers to authenticate signatures.
+This act changes the requirements for acknowledging paternity, allowing parents to sign documents with notarial authentication instead of needing two witnesses.

 What This Bill Does